-Because plants need both air and carbon dioxide to grow in a closed loop system, the need to add carbon dioxide (CO2) back into the air entering the room is accomplished through carbon dioxide enrichment methods.
+Because plants need both air and CO2 to grow in a closed loop system, the need to add CO2 back into the air entering the room is accomplished through carbon dioxide enrichment methods.

-Carbon Dioxide (CO2) is a gas, which helps promote floral growth.
+CO2 is a gas that helps promote floral growth.
 Increasing carbon dioxide increases photosynthesis.
-There is carbon dioxide present in the air we breathe, this is normally around 300 ppm (parts per million), and the optimum concentration for medical cannabis is 1,500 ppm.
+There is CO2 present in the air we breathe—around 300 ppm (parts per million)—and the optimum concentration for medical cannabis is 1,500 ppm.

-To calculate how many cubic feet of carbon dioxide is needed in order to reach 1,500 ppm, multiply the cubic foot size of the room by 0.0012.
+To calculate how many cubic feet of CO2 is needed in order to reach 1,500 ppm, multiply the cubic foot size of the room by 0.0012.
 One cubic foot of CO2 gas released into a 1,000 cubic foot room increases the CO2 level by 1,000 ppm.

 This is the easiest method for using CO2, the grower simply buys a CO2 kit, consisting of a tank, pressure regulator, solenoid and a metering system.

-For CO2 Tanks and meters we have had good luck ordering online at
+For CO2 tanks and meters we have had luck ordering online at GrowersHouse.

 This type of system is less expensive to use than the tank system mentioned above and creates CO2 by burning natural gas or propane.
-CO2 generators emit CO2, heat & water.
+CO2 generators emit CO2, heat and water.